sophAi/arch_2013/stories/cv.rst

    :width: 360
    :target: ../../arch_2013/files_2013/cv/ptmbhga.png

-Framework of PTMBHGA. (click to enlarge)
+Framework of PTMBHGA. (click image to enlarge)

-The PTMBHGA [`6`_, `7`_, `8`_] is a combination of several state-of-art optimization techniques, including genetic algorithm, parallel tempering Monte Carlo, Simulating Annealing, Basing-Hopping, and Multicanonical Monte Carlo.
+The PTMBHGA [`6`_, `7`_, `8`_] is a combination of several state-of-art optimization techniques, including genetic algorithm, parallel tempering Monte Carlo, simulated annealing, basing-hopping, and multicanonical Monte Carlo.
 The program was designed to be flexible for either a single run  or integration of any optimization technique.
 I gained most knowledge of optimization from this project.

 `D-Tools`_